psychemedia/storytelling-notes/and-the-girl-played-on.md

 When she got home: "Well, have you brought me what you found?"

-But all Bag o'Bines could say was, "I found nothing...
+But all Bag o'Bones could say was, "I found nothing...
 I went in the forest, and followed their footprints.
 The pond had gone, and the duck, but there was a little bush, and on the bush there was a rose — a bit odd, that, a bit out of season — and a little buzzy bee, but.."

 "Argghh," cried the witch.
 "A rose?
 A bee.
 That was them, you *stupid* girl!
 One petal from that rose, and I'd have had them both.
 Go off, and get them,. and bring them back to me..."